K-Sato1995/gatsbyBlog/content/posts/The-useEffect-Hook-Explained/index.md

 ---
-title: The useEffect Hook Explained
+title: "The useEffect Hook Explained"
 description: The simplest explanation about the second argument of useEfffect.
 slug: the-useeffect-hook-explained
 date: 2019-11-03